aloklearning/py-categorizer/README.md

 [![build](https://img.shields.io/appveyor/build/gruntjs/grunt)](https://pub.dev/packages/flutter_bounce#-analysis-tab-)

 - This project is a scripting project which is made to automate the process of categorising different sets of feedbacks we receive from people.
+- The project can either store unique feedbacks per category or can have same feedbacks in multiple categories based upon the relevant keywords satisfying different categories.
 - This solves the basic needs and in no way a very advanced version, which can work like Machine Learning project.
 - This project will keep on improving with given more data in respect of keywords and categories.